HRouhani/Cyber-Defense-Tools/Cloud/Azure-MS365/qradar.md

 	•	Format Azure Linux Events to Syslog: No (not needed for JSON logs).
 	•	Convert VNet Flow Logs to IPFIX: No.
 	•	Use As A Gateway Log Source: No.
 	•	Proxy Settings: If QRadar requires a proxy to reach Azure (as in many corporate networks), configure Use Proxy: Yes.
-For example:
-	◦	Proxy Host: XXX (replace with your arouhan proxy if different; this was used in the reference environment).
-	◦	Proxy Port: 3128.
-	◦	Proxy Username/Password: (if required by your proxy; often left blank for unauthenticated proxies).
 	•	EPS Throttle: e.g. 10000 EPS (events per second) – a high cap to ensure QRadar doesn’t drop bursts of events.
 	•	Click Test Connection.
 If configured correctly, QRadar should show a successful connection to the event hub.
 Then Save the log source.
 <small>After a few minutes, this log source should start receiving Azure AD events.
 In the Log Activity tab, verify events labeled with the “Microsoft Entra ID” DSM are appearing.</small>